House OKs bill easing budget strains on Postal Service

 Rep. Carolyn Maloney, D-N.Y., chairwoman of the House Oversight and Reform Committee, said the Postal Service “provides service to every American, no matter where they live, binding us together in a way no other organization does.”

-The Postal Service is “truly one of our prized national assets,” but “the days of letters alone driving Postal Service revenue are not coming back,” said Rep. James Comer of Kentucky, top Republican on that committee.
-He said the bill will “help it succeed into the 21st century.”
+Rep. James Comer of Kentucky, that committee’s top Republican, said “the days of letters alone driving Postal Service revenue are not coming back.”
+The bill, he said, will “help it succeed into the 21st century.”

-Over the years, some lawmakers have wanted to impose tougher requirements for faster service by the Postal Service, while others have favored privatizing some of its services.
-The compromise omits controversial proposals.
+Sen. Gary Peters, D-Mich., chairman of the Senate Homeland Security and Governmental Affairs Committee, said he expects his chamber to “move quickly” on the measure.
+Senate Majority Leader Chuck Schumer, D-N.Y., said he’s planning a vote before a recess that starts after next week.
+The bill has 14 GOP sponsors and, with strong Democratic support expected, seems on track to gain the 60 votes most bills need for Senate passage.

 There has been talk over the years of reducing deliveries to five days per week, which could save more than $1 billion annually, according to the Government Accountability Office, the accounting agency of Congress.
 That idea has proven politically toxic and has not been pursued.

-One of the bill’s few critics was Rep. Darrell Issa, R-Calif., who said its changes didn’t go far enough.
-He said the measure erases debt that would ultimately be shifted to taxpayers.
+One of the bill’s few critics was Rep. Darrell Issa, R-Calif., who said its changes fell short.

 “It has failed to make a profit, it has failed the American people, and everyone who has a mailbox knows it,” he said.